verafili/NotificationAB/README.md

 # NotificationAB
-The prototype for the curse Human in the Loop of M2 MoSIG program
+The prototype for the "Human in the Loop" course of M2 MoSIG program